 All of the actions/services were implemented as described, although the after school tutoring stopped in March with the closure of all campuses.
-Professional development costs were down due to conference cancelations during the pandemic.
+Professional development costs were down as conferences are usually held in the spring and they were canceled due to the pandemic.
+Professional Development was provided via Zoom at no cost to the district.
 Additional costs were incurred to provide support for Pupils with Unique Needs.